Who can use this capability

 - Jira version 7.2 or higher

-- By default, Jira uses port 8080 or port 443.
-However, since it is possible for a Jira Administrator to change the port Jira uses, it is necessary to confirm with your Jira Administrator which port your Jira server uses.
+By default, Jira uses port 8080 or port 443.
+As a Jira Administrator can change the port Jira uses, confirm with your Jira Administrator which ports your Jira Server uses.

 Option 1: Allow Connections to Jira